Shuang-H/outdated-fact-detection/README.md

 - Phase II: Human-based Verification.
 It takes the KB, logical rules, and prediction results of OD Model as the input to build a graph model for selecting facts to be verified, and outputs the human answers of the selected facts.
 - Phase III: Rule-based Fact Expansion.
 It takes the human labels from  Phase II as input, infers more outdated facts, and feeds these inferred facts into the ML model (Phase I).

+Here, we provide the code of `'Top-k Hits Selection & Fact Expansion'` and `'Logical Rule Mining'`

 ## Citations